SEO audits are the single best way to figure out why you’re not getting SEO results.

 Step 3: Competitor Analysis

-- First, to see whether a keyword is too competitive.
+- To see whether a keyword is too competitive.

-- Second, to see what types of content is performing well for the competitors.
+- To see what types of content are performing well (so you can skyscraper them).

 You need to analyze your competitors to validate your keyword selections.